 Each of us has a unique story or two to tell.
 Some of these stories have been passed down from limb to limb of our family trees, while others emerge from lived experience; others are born from a blend of history and imagination.
-In this eight-week course with cartoonist and educator Zawadi Noël, you’ll learn how to illustrate these narratives in a series of panels—from family history to personal journeys, combined with a bit of mythology—as a means of inviting others deeper into our own worlds.
+In this six-week course with cartoonist and educator Zawadi Noël, you’ll learn how to illustrate these narratives in a series of panels—from family history to personal journeys, combined with a bit of mythology—as a means of inviting others deeper into our own worlds.
 We’ll explore a range of drawing techniques, visual problem solving, and practice composing images from session to session.
 At the end of this course, you’ll have a strong understanding of the elements of visual storytelling, as well as a complete illustrated narrative of your own to share.

 No prior cartooning experience necessary.

-Session 1 (Sunday, 10/18, 12–1:30 PM ET): Exploring story
+Session 1 (Monday, 3/8, 7–9 PM ET): Exploring character

 Zawadi Noël is a cartoonist, illustrator, and educator with 18 years of experience in the field.
 Since receiving a degree in cartooning from The School of Visual Arts, he has taught art to all age groups, and has created artwork for clients such as Marvel and Disney.
 Zawadi’s main focus is personal visual narrative.
 Through his company, MyHeroComics, Zawadi has illustrated comics for individuals to honor and celebrate loved ones.

-This is an interactive, small-group, seminar-style course that will meet on Sundays over Zoom.
-Students will be invited to participate in discussions, workshop their projects, and receive feedback from the course instructor.
+This is an interactive, small-group, seminar-style course that meets over Zoom.
+Students may be invited to participate in discussions, workshop their projects, and receive feedback from the course instructor.

-There are 15 spots available on this experience.
+There are 14 spots available on this experience.

 This course is geared toward adults (18+), but can accommodate younger students.